 The time of submission of the Preliminary Plat shall be the date of the regular monthly meeting of the Planning Board.

+Public Hearing

+Within sixty-two (62) days of the submission of a complete Preliminary Plat, a public hearing shall be conducted by the Planning Board.
+Said hearing shall be advertised in the legal sections of the official publication as prescribed by the Town Board at least five (5) days before such hearing.

 Conditional Approval of the Preliminary Plat:

-Within sixty-two (62) days after the time of submission of a Preliminary Plat, the Planning Board shall take action to conditionally approve, with or without modification, or disapprove, such Preliminary Plat, and the grounds of any modification required, or the grounds for disapproval, shall be stated upon the records of the Planning Board.
+Within sixty-two (62) days after closing the Public Hearing, the Planning Board shall take action to conditionally approve, with or without modification, or disapprove, such Preliminary Plat, and the grounds of any modification required, or the grounds for disapproval, shall be stated upon the records of the Planning Board.

 Failure of the Planning Board to act within sixty-two (62) days shall constitute a conditional approval of the Preliminary Plat.